-67. (1) Any person who is questioned by an inspector in terms of this Chapter shall first be informed of his or her constitutional rights before any questioning commences and any voluntary answer thereafter by that person shall be truthful and to the best of his or her ability.
+- 67. (1) Any person who is questioned by an inspector in terms of this Chapter shall first be informed of his or her constitutional rights before any questioning commences and any voluntary answer thereafter by that person shall be truthful and to the best of his or her ability. - 5 - (2) An answer or explanation given to an inspector may not be used or admitted in criminal proceedings against the person who provides it, except in proceedings against that person on a charge relating to- - (a) the administration or taking of an oath; - (b) the making of false statements; or

-ea e e e e e e e e e e e e e e e e e e

-56

-(2) An answer or explanation given to an inspector may not be used or admitted in criminal proceedings against the person who provides it, except in proceedings against that person on a charge relating to- (a) the administration or taking of an oath;

-(b) the making of false statements; or (c) the failure to answer a lawful question fully and satisfactorily.
-(3) An owner or occupier of any land or premises shall provide any facility and assistance that is reasonably required by an inspector to perform his or her functions effectively.
+- (c) the failure to answer a lawful question fully and satisfactorily.

+(3) An owner or occupier of any land or premises shall provide any facility and assistance that is reasonably required by an inspector to perform his or her functions - assistance that is reasonably required by an inspector to perform his or her functions effectively.

 Compliance notices

-68. (1) An inspector who is of the opinion that any provision of this Act has not been complied with, may, subject to subsection (2), issue a compliance notice in the prescribed form to the owner or person apparently in control of the relevant land or

-(2) A compliance notice contemplated in subsection (1) shall set out- 15
+- 68. (1) An inspector who is of the opinion that any provision of this Act has not been complied with, may, subject to subsection (2), issue a compliance notice in the prescribed form to the owner or person apparently in control of the relevant land or premises. - (2) A compliance notice contemplated in subsection (1) shall set out-

-- (a) the provision that has allegedly not been complied with; - (b) details of the nature and extent of the alleged non-compliance; - (c) any steps that are required to be taken and the period within which those steps shall be taken; and - (d) any penalty that may be imposed in terms of section 76 in the event of 20 non-compliance with those steps. - (3) A compliance notice shall remain in force until an inspector issues a prescribed compliance certificate in respect of that notice. - (4) An inspector who is satisfied that the owner or person apparently in control of any land or premises has satisfied the terms of a compliance notice may issue a prescribed 25 compliance certificate to indicate that compliance.
+- (a) the provision that has allegedly not been complied with; - (b) details of the nature and extent of the alleged non-compliance; - (c) any steps that are required to be taken and the period within which those steps shall be taken; and - (d) any penalty that may be imposed in terms of section 76 in the event of 25 non-compliance with those steps. - (3) A compliance notice contemplated in subsection (1) shall remain in force until an inspector issues a compliance certificate contemplated in subsection (4) in respect of that notice. - (4) An inspector who is satisfied that the owner or person apparently in control of any 30 land or premises has satisfied the terms of a compliance notice may issue a compliance certificate to indicate that compliance.